 Portage County is regionally situated in the middle of northeast Ohio with the four major cities: Cleveland, Akron, Canton and Youngstown within a 45-minute drive.
-Pittsburgh and Columbus markets are two hours away and looking at Map 1-1, other major markets are within a one-day trip.
-Proximity with two interchanges on I-76 and close proximity to I-80 and I-77 help to facilitate transportation movement.
+Pittsburgh and Columbus markets are just 2 hours away and looking at Map 1-1, other major markets are within a one-day trip.
+Proximity with 2 interchanges on I-76 and close proximity to the Turnpike and I-77 help to facilitate transportation movement.